Four-run 7th ignites Braves past Nationals 10-1 | Devdiscourse

 Ronald Acuna Jr.'s two-run double highlighted a four-run seventh-inning rally that sparked the visiting Atlanta Braves to a 10-1 win over the Washington Nationals on Saturday at Nationals Park.
-Acuna greeted reliever Fernando Rodney with a sharp double to left that easily scored pinch-runner Billy Hamilton and Dansby Swanson.
+After reliever Fernando Rodney entered the game and struck out Adam Duvall, Acuna hit a sharp double to left on the first pitch he saw that easily scored pinch runner Billy Hamilton and Dansby Swanson.
 It was the only hit for Acuna, who has 97 RBIs.

 Acuna then scored when Ozzie Albies -- who was 3-for-4 -- clubbed his 42nd double.
-Albies scored when Nick Markakis singled to left.
-The win reduced Atlanta's magic number for clinching the N.L.
-East to four.
+Three batters later, Nick Markakis singled in Albies.
+The win reduced Atlanta's magic number for clinching the National League East to four.
 The Braves (93-57) increased their division lead to 10 1/2 games over the Nationals (81-66).
 The Braves have won 13 of their last 16 and are 11-7 against the Nationals.

 The Nationals scored a run in the first when Anthony Rendon delivered his 43rd double to right field, easily allowing Trea Turner to score.
 The Braves tied the game with a run in the sixth.
 Albies singled and scored on a two-out single by Markakis, who went 4-for-5 and has six hits in two games since missing 44 games with a fractured left wrist.

-The seventh-inning rally began when Wander Suero (5-8) walked Brian McCann and Swanson.
+The seventh-inning rally began when Wander Suero (5-8) walked Brian McCann and Swanson to start the inning.
 The Nationals called in Rodney from the bullpen and his inside pitch hit Charlie Culberson below the right cheek.
-But home plate umpire Tim Timmons ruled Culberson had offered at the pitch while bunting, which resulted in a strike rather than a hit batsman.
-The decision incensed Atlanta manager Brian Snitker, who was ejected for arguing. --Field Level Media
+But home plate umpire Tim Timmons ruled Culberson had offered at the pitch while attempting to bunt, which resulted in a strike rather than a hit batter.
+The decision incensed Atlanta manager Brian Snitker, who was ejected for arguing.
+Duvall replaced Culberson and finished the at-bat, striking out before Acuna's big hit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)